achechelnitskiy/Project4/README.md

-The project includes the following goals
+The project includes the following goals:

 1. Achieve PageSpeed score of 90 or above on Cameron’s portfolio page
 2. Achieve a framerate of 60 fps for pizza.html
 3. Time to resize pizza size using scrollbar on pizza.html page is less than 5 ms